The school was founded in 2013 and is a 501c3 tax exempt non-profit.

 We have employed over 60 instructors and enrolled thousands of students.
 Many thousands of people attend our open house demonstrations, concerts and events.

 We use and sell certified-sustainably harvested lumber from Thurston, Mason, Lewis and Grays Harbor counties, all from small family tree farms.

 Arbutus was founded to promote the Pacific Northwest’s regional craft identity and strengthen the local craft economy.
 We believe (and other folk schools around the country have shown) there is a significant ecologically and socially sustainable economic development opportunity by promoting craft tourism.

-We have learned a lot together, built a beautiful new community and created some wonderful experiences.
 Our email list is read all around the world and people have traveled across the U.S to attend our classes.
 We are truly a unique place!